What Is The Oily Skin Acne Connection?

 3. Keep your skin moist as needed.

 It may seem counterintuitive that moisture can prevent the return of blemishes, but moisture is water in the skin, not oil on the skin.
 Using moisturizers when your skin has not had a chance to make its own aquaporins keeps the skin from shrinking around pores and locking dead skin, oil, and bacteria inside.
-You may not need moisturizer on your nose and across your forehead, but areas of the face are more vulnerable to dehydration, especially the sides of the face.
+You may not need moisturizer on your nose and across your forehead, but there are areas of the face that are more vulnerable to dehydration, especially the sides of the face.
+Do not allow these areas to be dry7.

 There are many good products recommended throughout this site, but the easiest way to get all the products you need for taking care of oily skin acne and keeping your skin blemish-free are found at Exposed Skin Care.